|Dates / Deadlines:|

 |Language Requirement:||None||GPA:||good academic standing|

-Originally, Shanghai was a seaside fishing village but over the past 700 years it has grown consistently, and rapidly in the last 20.
+Shanghai is the largest city by population of the People's Republic of China and the largest city proper by population in the world.
+It is a global city, with influence in commerce, culture, finance, media, fashion, technology, and transport.
+It is a major financial center and the busiest container port in the world.
+Originally, Shanghai was a seaside fishing village but over the past 700 years it has grown consistently.
 Today Shanghai is a multi-cultural metropolis with both modern and traditional Chinese features.
 Her population is over 18.7 million people, including 2 million floating population.
 This combined with the city covering 5,800 square kilometers makes her China's largest city.
 In short, Bubbling Shanghai shows off every aspect of her unique glamour.

 Professor: Dr. Eric Jiang.
 Click to view biography

-Pre-requisite: MATH 150, or permission of the instructor
+Pre-requisite: MATH 150 and COMP 151, or permission of the instructor

 For a detailed description of program costs please see the Program Cost in the box at the top of this webpage.
 Click on the link which corresponds to the term you plan to study abroad.

-Student's hotel accommodations are included as part of the program's costs.
+Student's double-occupancy hotel accommodations are included as part of the program's costs.